jonwaterschoot/plugdata-daisy-simple/index.md

 The visual programming of Plugdata is the ideal method for me, it's still programming, yet I find it more approachable to see the structure as a network of connected parts.

-## The site is built around three main parts

- - What is Plugdata
- - Installation and setup
- - Examples for basic components with Plugdata

-{: .new}
-> Use the menu / Table of content to quickly glance at this site's content.
-Left on larger screens / at the top for smaller screens
->
-> On top of every page there should be a TOC for each particular page.

 ## This is a work in progress

 {: .highlight}